TaToo: tagging environmental resources on the web by semantic annotations

-A. E. Rizzoli, G. Schimak, M. Donatelli, J. Hrebicek, G. Avellino, J. L. Mon, I. N. Athanasiadis, TaToo - Tagging environmental resources on the web by semantic annotations, 5th Intl Congress on Environmental Modelling and Software (iEMSs 2010), 2010, iEMSs.
+A. E. Rizzoli, G. Schimak, M. Donatelli, J. Hrebicek, G. Avellino, J. L. Mon, I. Athanasiadis, TaToo: tagging environmental resources on the web by semantic annotations, 5th Intl Congress on Environmental Modelling and Software (iEMSs 2010), 2010, International Environmental Modelling and Software Society (iEMSs).